 Annyeonghaseyo, Pinoys!
-Starting 1 Jun 2022, South Korea has finally resumed its issuance of travel visas.
-With this, the country, which tightened travel restrictions for over two years, has since welcomed several tourists again.
+On 1 Jun 2022, South Korea resumed its issuance of travel visas.
+And starting 3 Sep, the country will be lifting its pre-departure COVID-19 test policy, according to Yonhap news agency.
 Learn the latest South Korea travel requirements for Philippine passport holders here.

 South Korea travel requirements for Philippine passport holders